schl4win3r/schlawiner-engine-java/README.md

 # Play

-If you want to play Schlawiner in the console, use the provided [JBang](https://www.jbang.dev) script:
+If you want to play Schlawiner in the terminal, use the provided [JBang](https://www.jbang.dev) script (make sure you've executed `mvn install`, before running it).

 ```shell
 jbang play.java